 1. You will receive an email containing your portal username and a temporary password.
-Click the portal link in this email.
+Copy and paste the portal link into Chrome or Firefox.
 The IMS portal's access agreement displays.
 This agreement details the terms and conditions governing the use of the portal.